Negative Sampling in Recommendation: A Survey and Future Directions: Literature review of Negative Sampling in Recommendation

 Within the realm of recommendation, the pre-defined knowledge is typically categorized into user-oriented social knowledge and item-oriented heterogeneous knowledge.
-Different knowledge-based IRW methodologies are commonly utilized to integrate these distinct forms of knowledge into the process of importance re-weighting.
+Different knowledge-aware IRW methods are commonly utilized to integrate these distinct forms of knowledge into importance re-weighting.
 For the user-oriented social knowledge, SamWalker \cite{C33} simulates item information propagation along the real social network and adaptively specifies individual confidence weights to different interactions based on user's social contexts.
-To mitigate SamWalker's reliance on authentic user affiliations, SamWalker++ \cite{C3} introduces the rationale of ``wisdom of the crowds'' to define the pseudo-social network, in which similar users are connected with specific item nodes or community nodes to improve the accuracy of learned data confidence.
-Under this scenario, SamWalker++ can model data confidence and assign adaptive confidence weights to each interaction without any side information.
-Furthermore, for the item-oriented heterogeneous knowledge, PREMERE \cite{E4} proposes a meta-learning-based reweighting strategy to produce the most suitable weight at the current optimization state, which can handle the rarity of positive samples and the noisiness of negative samples simultaneously.
-URL \cite{E14} leverages an auxiliary task to consider the user state and the context knowledge in reinforcement learning and reweights each example with the long-term reward to avoid the high variance in the learning of the policies caused by the inverse-propensity weighting.
-MMT-Net \cite{E8} propose an inverse novelty measure, noted as the context-bias, to attenuate the original supervised loss and decorrelate interactions by emulating variance-reduction, thereby inducing a novelty-weighted strategy focused on harder samples as training proceeds.
+To mitigate the reliance on authentic user affiliations, SamWalker++ \cite{C3} introduces the rationale of ``wisdom of the crowds'' to define the pseudo-social network, in which similar users are connected with specific item nodes or community nodes.
+Under this scenario, SamWalker++ can model data confidence and assign adaptive confidence weight to each interaction without any side information.
+Furthermore, for the item-oriented heterogeneous knowledge, PREMERE \cite{E4} proposes a meta-learning-based reweighting strategy to produce the most suitable weight at each optimization state, which can handle the rarity of positive samples and the noisiness of negative samples simultaneously.
+URL \cite{E14} leverages an auxiliary task to consider user state and context knowledge in reinforcement learning and reweighs each item with a long-term reward to avoid the high variance in policy learning caused by the inverse-propensity weighting.
+MMT-Net \cite{E8} propose an inverse novelty measure, noted as context-bias, to attenuate the original supervised loss by emulating variance-reduction, thereby inducing a novelty-weighted strategy focused on harder samples as training proceeds.